redux-saga/redux-saga/docs/advanced/Testing.md

 ## `effectMiddlwares`

 This is a feature currently in the v1.0.0-beta release.
-This would provide a native way to perform integration like testing, without one of the above libraries.
+This would provide a native way to perform integration like testing without one of the above libraries.

-The idea is that you can create a real redux store, with saga middleware in your test file.
+The idea is that you can create a real redux store with saga middleware in your test file.
 The saga middlware takes an object as an argument.
 That object would have an `effectMiddlewares` value: a function where you can intercept/hijack any effect and resolve it on your own - passing it very redux-style to the next middleware.

-So in your test, you would start a saga, intercept/resolve async effects with effectMiddlewares and assert on things like state updates, to test integration between your saga and a store.
+In your test, you would start a saga, intercept/resolve async effects with effectMiddlewares and assert on things like state updates to test integration between your saga and a store.

 Here's an example from the [docs](https://github.com/redux-saga/redux-saga/blob/34c9093684323ab92eacdf2df958f31d9873d3b1/test/interpreter/effectMiddlewares.js#L88):